QuantConnect/lean-cli/README.md

   NAME must be the name of the NuGet package (for C# projects) or of the PyPI package (for Python projects) to remove.

-  Custom C# libraries are removed from the project's .csproj file, which is then restored if dotnet is on your PATH.
+  Custom C# libraries are removed from the project's .csproj file, which is then restored if dotnet is on your PATH and the --no-local flag has not been given.

-  Custom Python libraries are removed from the project's requirements.txt file, and from the packages cache that is used when running LEAN locally using Docker.
+  Custom Python libraries are removed from the project's requirements.txt file.

   C# example usage:
   $ lean library remove "My CSharp Project" Microsoft.ML